go-mysql-org/go-mysql-elasticsearch/README.md

 + MySQL table which will be synced must have a PK(primary key), multi columns PK is not allowed.
 The PK data will be used as id in Elasticsearch.
 + You should create the associated mappings in Elasticsearch first, I don't think using the default mapping is a wise decision, you must know how to search accurately.
 + `mysqldump` must exist in the same node with go-mysql-elasticsearch.
-+ Don't change too many rows at same time.
++ Don't change too many rows at same time in one SQL.

 ## Source